dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_revoke_permission`

-The relying party can request to revoke all or a subset of the previously granted [scopes](#scopes).
-If all granted scopes are revoked, the session (if any) is terminated.
+The relying party can request to revoke all or a subset of the previously granted permission [scopes](#scopes).
+If all granted permission scopes are revoked, the session (if any) is terminated.

 #### Prerequisites